colsen1991/beeroclock-site/readme.md

 A simple website which tells you where in the world it is beer o'clock (5PM) at the moment.
 The site is hosted on [beeroclock.site](https://beeroclock.site/).

-Link to the project on Trello [Trello](https://trello.com/b/8eTt2jOo/the-beer-o-clock-clock).
+Link to the project on [Trello](https://trello.com/b/8eTt2jOo/the-beer-o-clock-clock).

 ---